 11. Delsey (100-300$)

-Delsey is another really popular luggage manufacturer, similar to Samsonite.
-They sell suitcases in the medium and high price range, and similar to Samsonite, we think that their premium models over 250$ are overpriced.
+Delsey is another really popular luggage manufacturer, similar to Samsonite which makes durable luggage.
+They sell suitcases in the medium and high price range, and similar to Samsonite, we think that their premium models over 250$ are a bit overpriced.
 Their premium suitcases and made from similar materials and are pretty similar in terms of durability, only look a bit more luxurious.

-Delsey’s suitcases in the medium price range (100-200$) are somewhat durable and they should last anywhere between 5-10 years.
-They come with a 5 or a 10-year warranty, which covers manufacturing defects.Shop Delsey on Amazon
+Delsey’s suitcases in the medium price range (100-200$) are somewhat durable and they should last anywhere between 5-10 years, so if you’re going with Delsey, stay within this price range.
+They also come with a 5 or 10-year warranty, which covers manufacturing defects.Shop Delsey Paris on Amazon

-First of all, the frame of the suitcase should be made from durable materials, such as aluminum, polycarbonate, or nylon.
-Otherwise, hardside suitcases may crack too easily and fabric ones may get tears.
-For fabric suitcases, it’s also important that the seams and all the stitching look and feel sturdy enough.
+The frame of the suitcase should be made from durable materials, such as aluminum, polycarbonate, or nylon.
+Otherwise, hardside suitcases may crack too easily and fabric ones may tear along the seams.
+For fabric suitcases, it’s also important that the seams and all the stitching look and feel sturdy.

 The next most important thing to watch out for is the wheels.
-4 Spinner wheels will always be less durable than 2 rolling inline wheels because spinner wheels usually “stick out” from the main frame, which makes them very easy to pop off.
-Another thing is the wheels themselves – tiny, plastic ones will be less durable than larger, beefier ones with rubber.
+4 spinner wheels will always be less durable than 2 rolling inline wheels because spinner wheels usually “stick out” from the main frame, which makes them very easy to pop off, especially if the bag is checked in and could be damaged by baggage handling.
+Another thing is the wheels themselves – tiny, plastic ones will be less durable than larger, beefier ones with rubber coating.

 And lastly, the suitcase should come with durable zippers.
 Preferably, they should be made by YKK, as it’s the most durable zipper brand, although SBS is also somewhat durable.
 The zippers should feel sturdy, have large enough zipper heads, and they should unzip very easily.